Skip to main content

 Text to Speech

 Text to Speech adds playback controls for assistant replies.
 When a visitor clicks the play button, AI Puffer sends the assistant reply text to the selected text-to-speech provider and plays the returned audio in the browser.
 Text to Speech is available for Google, OpenAI, and ElevenLabs.
+To enable text to speech:

 1. Go to AI Puffer > Chatbots and select the chatbot.